REbuild

 Quality Management Foundations for Nurses: Understanding the System Without Carrying It

-An educational program designed to introduce nurses to the principles, language, and systems that shape healthcare quality, safety, and improvement.
+This educational program introduces nurses to the principles, language, and structures that shape healthcare quality, safety, and improvement.

 Understanding how quality metrics and reporting systems function